-Some companies understand this better than the others, and today, we’ll show you some of the best examples from all over.
+Some companies understand this better than others, and today, we’ll show you some of the best examples from all over.
 These are featured because they understood the importance of having a lobby sign and other insignia in the premises as well as outside.

-We’ve featured a wide variety of signs to show which kinds of signs work best, and where do they work best.
+We’ve featured a wide variety of signs to show which kinds of signs work best, and where they work best.
 So, let’s get started, shall we?

 8 Epic Examples of Businesses Lobby Signs